Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

-SQLite and DuckDB share something striking: both are embedded databases — a library living in your process, no separate server.
+SQLite[1] and DuckDB[2] share something striking: both are embedded databases — a library living in your process, no separate server.
 And yet they solve different problems.
-SQLite is the king of small transactions and local persistence; DuckDB is the king of fast columnar analytics without infra.
-Choosing wrong is a costly mistake.
+SQLite is the king of small transactions and local persistence; DuckDB is the king of fast columnar analytics without infrastructure.
+Choosing wrong has real cost, and combining them where it makes sense multiplies the value of both.

 The Common Ground: Embedded

 Both discard the client-server model.
-Your application imports the library and runs SQL queries on a file.
+Your application imports the library and runs SQL on a file.
 No systemd, no ports, no users, no replication as a central concern.
-This brutally reduces operational complexity.
+This drastically reduces operational complexity:

-.dbfile (plus some temporary WAL).
-Dumps, copies, migrations arecp. - DuckDB: a
+• SQLite: a .db file (plus some temporary WAL).
+Dumps, copies, and migrations are cp.

-This embedded pattern is perfect for: mobile apps, desktop, single-instance services, analytic notebooks, local ETL pipelines.
-It’s the anti-pattern for: systems with dozens of concurrent services against the same DB.
+This embedded pattern is perfect for mobile apps, desktop, single-instance services, analytic notebooks, and local ETL pipelines.
+It’s the anti-pattern for systems with dozens of concurrent services against the same database.

 Structural Difference: Rows vs Columns